 - Meetings – there is too much to say about meetings!
 But for starters, build in a strategy to assess the value of a meeting and make this the responsibility of each employee to implement.
 This can be simply applying a counting mechanism based on the number of times each individual contributes to a meeting (more about this in other blogs).
 The stats are startling but not surprising – according to business analysts, the average employee wastes 31 hours per month in unproductive and pointless meetings.

-- Online communication versus collaboration – check how your tools are being used, more often than not, the constant chatter and commentary on tools like Slack or Microsoft Teams is mistaken for collaboration.
+- Online communication versus collaboration – check how your tools are being used, more often than not, the constant chatter and commentary on tools like Slack or Microsoft Teams are mistaken for collaboration.
 It’s not, and it’s a distraction.
-Build in time to support your workforce to improve their online collaboration and communication skills, and build this in as training within your transformation strategy.
+Build-in time to support your workforce to improve their online collaboration and communication skills, and build this in as training within your transformation strategy.
 This is effectively developing the digital mindset and behaviours.
 Use a professional partner to deliver this training and support, the investment is worth it.

 - Conditions to thrive – lead by example and from the top – employees need permission to take risks if they are to thrive, when trying new tools and learning new ways of working, risks are taken and failures will happen, it’s being reframing the value of risk, being allowed to fail and ensuring learnings are had and shared.